jfprogramming/tic-tac-toe/README.md

 - A simple Tic Tac Toe game developed using Qt, C++/QML, CMake, and SQLite3.

 ## Objective
 - Create a Qt C++/QML application for a RPI4 touch screen device and all of its supporting infastructure.
+- **Purpouse**: Create a gaming device that can be played in a company office setting.
+  - Challenge another colluege to a game of Tic-Tac-Toe while you wait for your meeting to start.

 ## Project Structure